ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy.md

 You can create other taxonomies than the one predefined in the system, for example a Content category.

-To do it, first, create a new container to store the new taxonomy's items, for example a `folder` named Content categories.
+To do it, first, create a new container to store the new taxonomy's items, for example a folder named "Content categories".

 Next, in `config/packages/ibexa_taxonomy.yaml` add the following configuration: